 Qualitative Analysis

 The American Academy of Pediatrics recommends the use of human breast milk as the ideal source of nutrition for infant feeding.
 Milk formulas are the second choice and soy formulas the third choice.
 The article, Developmental Status of 1-Year-Old Infants Fed Breast Milk, Cow’s Milk Formula, or Soy Formula, is about the developmental status of breastfed, milk-based fed, and soy protein-based fed infants during the first year of life.
 The infants in this study were assessed at ages three, six, nine, and twelve months.
 The developmental levels were evaluated by using the Bayley Scales of Infant Development and the Preschool Language Scale 3.
-The objective of this study was to compare mental, psychomotor, and language development during the first year of life.
+This is a quantitative.
+These scales are measuring this data.The objective of this study was to compare mental, psychomotor, and language development during the first year of life.
 Of the 391 participating infants, the authors concluded that gestational age was similar between groups but greater in breast fed infants compared with milk formula and soy formula fed infants.
 Birth weights were also similar between diet groups although higher in breast fed infants compared with soy formula fed infants.
-Similarly, the mother’s IQ and SES were greater in breastfeeding mothers rather than mothers who fed their baby’s milk-based formula or soy protein-based formula.
+Similarly, the mother’s IQ and SES Spell this out the first time you use it and then put (SES).
+Then you can just use SES after that. were greater in breastfeeding mothers rather than mothers who fed their baby’s milk-based formula or soy protein-based formula.
 There were no differences in birth length, mother’s age, or mean ages of the infants at the time of their visits.
 There were also no statistical differences in infant’s head circumference, weight, or length between diet groups across all ages.
 Uniquely, this study showed that all scores on developmental testing were within established normal ranges and that milk based formula and soy protein based formula groups did not differ significantly (Andres, Cleves, Bellando, Pivik, Casey, & Badger, 2012, p.
 1134-1140).
 Overall, this study showed the slight advantages to breast feeding and the higher cognitive development that is achieved when doing so.
 The authors proved their hypothesis right and explained their data in the various charts and tables within the article.

 The problem in this study is clearly and concisely stated.
 The problem is that infants that are fed cow’s milk formula and soy protein-based formula are not as developed as those infants that are fed breast milk.
 Another problem in this study is the effectiveness of soy protein-based formula.
 Soy protein-based formula exposes infants to isoflavones.
 These isoﬂavones can bind and activate estrogen receptors α and β, raising the possibility of potential estrogenic effects.
 This problem can be researchable and answered with empirical data.
 The researchers in this study assessed infants throughout the first year of their lives and evaluated the infants using various scales of development (Andres et al, 2012, p.
 1135).
 This problem is significant to nursing because, if we as nurses can distinguish what can help an infant grow and develop, then we can advocate and educate mothers while they are still pregnant.
 By doing this, babies could be better nourished and have higher rates of growth and development.